 - Convertible Agreement Regarding Equity (for pre-Series A)

-The VICA are largely Singapore-focused documents (e.g. agreements that incorporate Singapore governing law and dispute resolution and are intended for Singapore-incorporated private companies) and include explanatory notes to assist users in customising the documents.
+The VIMA are largely Singapore-focused documents (e.g. agreements that incorporate Singapore governing law and dispute resolution and are intended for Singapore-incorporated private companies) and include explanatory notes to assist users in customising the documents.

-The launch of the VICA represents a positive step in fostering the growth of early stage financing in Singapore and follows in the footsteps of other major jurisdictions such as Australia (Australian Private Equity & Venture Capital Association Limited) and the UK (British Private Equity & Venture Capital Association) which have also released similar model documentation for use in early stage financing.
+The launch of the VIMA represents a positive step in fostering the growth of early stage financing in Singapore and follows in the footsteps of other major jurisdictions such as Australia (Australian Private Equity & Venture Capital Association Limited) and the UK (British Private Equity & Venture Capital Association) which have also released similar model documentation for use in early stage financing.

-Comments on the VICA
+Comments on the VIMA

-In order to accelerate the negotiation process and reduce transaction costs, the provisions in the VICA are meant to generally reflect industry norms and provide a balanced starting point for parties to commence investment discussions.
+In order to accelerate the negotiation process and reduce transaction costs, the provisions in the VIMA are meant to generally reflect industry norms and provide a balanced starting point for parties to commence investment discussions.
 This allows parties to focus on certain key deal-specific issues and come to an overall agreement more quickly.